aa29zzjj/Project3/README.md

 In this project, we will illustrate an important nonfunctional characteristic of blockchain technology - its tamper evident design.
-We will build a stand-alone blockchain and a remote client that interacts with a blockchain API.
+We will build a stand-alone blockchain (Task 0) and a distributed system where a remote client interacts with a blockchain API (Task 1).
 The student should note that this is not all of blockchain.
 There is more to learn.
 Real blockchains include peer to peer communication and many replicas of the blockchain.
 The blocks themselves typically include Merkle Trees.
 This